-- When you first noticed the symptoms above - How severe the symptoms are - If the symptoms are interfering with your daily activities - · A list of medications and supplements you're taking - If you've been told you have diabetes before - · Anything else you have tried at home to manage the symptoms
+- When you first noticed the symptoms above - · How severe the symptoms are - If the symptoms are interfering with your daily activities - · A list of medications and supplements you're taking - If you've been told you have diabetes before - · Anything else you have tried at home to manage the symptoms

-- · If you cannot do your daily living activities because of fatigue - You faint
+- If you cannot do your daily living activities because of fatigue - You faint

-Call your oncologist's office immediately.
-If no one is available, go directly to the emergency room.
+Call your oncology team immediately.
+If no one is available, go directly to the emergency department.